codetunez/mock-devices-edge/README.md

 mock-devices-edge is an Azure IoT Edge module that enables basic control of mock-devices when it is deployed as an Edge module

-Please visit the links to learn more about mock-devices [for desktop](https://github.com/codetunez/mock-devices/tree/v6) and mock-devices [for docker](https://github.com/codetunez/mock-devices-de/tree/v6) **Ensure the branch is V6**
+Please visit the links to learn more about mock-devices [for desktop](https://github.com/codetunez/mock-devices) and mock-devices [for docker](https://github.com/codetunez/mock-devices-de)

 ## Additions to the Edge deployment manifest